WillGle/gleworks-sme/README.md

 # How to run this

 For GleWork_client

-1.npm run dev
+1. npm run dev

+For GleWork_server

-1.Open MySQL WorkBench, then run "create database glework;" 2.Open packet.json, change database name & database passwork in "env_developement" to the corresponde system 3."pm2 start process.json --env development"
+1. Open MySQL WorkBench, then run "create database glework;"
+2. Open packet.json, change database name & database passwork in "env_developement" to the corresponde system
+3. "pm2 start process.json --env development"

 ## React + TypeScript + Vite